HassanHabibTahir/githubcheetsheet/README.md

   * git commit -m "message"
     git commit is very important you provide a proper commit message so that it can be refer back to identify what was added in that commit.
   * git log

+### Reset git changing

+git reset unstage the file

+- git reset
+  git reset --hard unstage and also remove the changing in the file
+- git reset --hard

+### Ignore Files

+- Typically , in every project add on every platform there are a couple of files that you don't want to be version controlled.

+* .DS_Store
+* NODE_ENV
+* node_modules
+* build
+* logs

+## Branching